ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 The storage environment is configured to support NFS volumes.

-## Step 1 Ordering Primary Public and Private VLANs
+## Step 1 Ordering primary public and private VLANs

 **Note:** VLAN orders are subject to review and approval.
 No specific conditions or requirements are in place that flags a VLAN order to be auto-approved.
 VLAN orders can be denied for various reasons.